Megarekrut65/4sem-ooop-lab2/README.md

 * Topic: sorting algorithms.
 * Implemented components:

 	> the actual implementation of algorithms;

 	> the mechanism for measuring the performance of algorithms (time);

 	> visualization of the behavior of algorithms;

 	> documentation on algorithms.
+* Patterns: Memento, Builder.